Vladislav Doronin: Aman Resorts

 In March 2016, the High Court in London confirmed a settlement reached between Doronin and the liquidators of an Amanat-founded company, recognizing Doronin's full acquisition of Aman Resorts.
 Amanat was later convicted in 2017 by the federal court of wire fraud and conspiracy and sentenced to five years in prison.

+In March 2019 Nader Tavakoli, an investor, filed a lawsuit against Doronin related to the acquisition of Aman Resorts.
+Tavakoli claimed that he brokered the acquisition and was promised equity interest, but was intentionally cut out of the venture by Doronin and his business partner Carl Johan Eliasch.
+Doronin's motion to dismiss the case for lack of personal jurisdiction was defeated.

-In early 2021, Doronin announced the opening of the Aman groups Crown Building hotel and condo complex, Aman New York, which opened to the public in August 2022.
-It was reported that a nightly cost of a base-level suite starts at $3,200 or a $200,000 admission fee.
-The building is reported to have 22 permanent residences.
+In early 2021 Doronin announced the opening of the hotel and condominium development in the Crown Building, Aman New York, which opened to the public in August 2022.
+It was reported that a nightly cost of a base-level suite starts at $3,200, while its private club has a $200,000 initiation fee.
+Doronin also purchased the Aman New York's penthouse for himself in 2024.

-In January 2022, Doronin announced Aman’s latest contract with Italy’s T.Mariotti shipyard to build a luxury yacht and cruise ship, Aman named the plans “project Sama”.
-The project is a joint venture between Aman and Cruise Saudi and plans to see 600 feet long and 23,000-ton luxury yacht to be created to host around 100 guests.
+In January 2022 Doronin announced a contract with Italy's T.Mariotti shipyard to build a luxury yacht and cruise ship.
+The project is a joint venture between Aman and Cruise Saudi.
+The ship, called Amangati, is scheduled to launch in 2027.

-In August 2022, Doronin announced that the Aman Group has released a collection of leather goods as part of the Aman Essentials line, this line included passport cases, bags and wallets.
+In August 2022 Doronin announced that the Aman Group has released a collection of leather goods as part of the Aman Essentials line, this line included passport cases, bags and wallets.
 The collection ranges from $250 to $4,000.
 CEO of Aman Essentials Kristina Romanova worked on the designs of the collection.

-In January 2023 Charles McGonigal, global director of security for Aman Group, was arrested on charges of money laundering and violating US sanctions law.
-According to the US Department of Justice, McGonigal conspired with a former Russian diplomat to assist Oleg Deripaska, a sanctioned Russian oligarch.
-McGonigal’s hiring in the spring of 2022 was done through a very obscure process, according to Aman staffers, and raised many eyebrows because the previous director of corporate security was reassigned for no apparent reasons and because when reports that McGonigal was under investigation had surfaced and the first witnesses were scheduled to appear before the grand jury investigation of his conduct, he continued to be retained by the company.
+The company announced it would offer private jet tours of Aman hotel and resort locations in March 2023 including stops in Japan, India, Thailand, Bhutan, Turkey, and Greece.
+Another tour in April 2023 would span from Japan to Morocco.
+A third is planned in only Japan using high-speed train and helicopter trips.

+In 2023, a Bombardier business jet with the tail number 9H-AMN was grounded due to sanctions that OFAC placed on Malta- and Russia-based Emperor Aviation Ltd. This was because it coordinated luxury travel for relatives of Suleyman Kerimov, who is a member of Russia's parliament.
+Emperor Aviation also operated this Bombardier business jet, which was owned by Aman Resorts and Vlad Doronin and registered in Malta.
+Neither Doronin nor Aman Resorts were subjected to sanctions themselves.
+On 3 May 2024, the US Department of the Treasury's OFAC lifted the sanctions on the Global 5000 aircraft 9H-AMN, along with several other jets linked to Malta's Emperor Aviation.